You Earned a Ticket!

 California Supreme Court grants a wish to school communities

-After the passage of Prop 13, parcel taxes became extraordinarily difficult to pass because they require two-thirds voter approval to pass, not just a simple majority.
+After the passage of Prop 13, parcel taxes became extraordinarily difficult to pass because they require two-thirds of voters' approval to pass, not just a simple majority.
 In an election requiring a two-thirds supermajority, it takes two “yes” votes to offset every “no” vote.
 Put another way, a parcel tax election is just like a regular one would be if “no” votes were counted twice.

 How common are parcel taxes?